JeschkeLab/DeerLab/docsrc/source/uncertainty.rst

 Theoretical assumptions of covariance-based uncertainty analysis:
-   - The uncertainty in the fitted parameters is described by a Gaussian distribution.
+   - The uncertainty in the fitted parameters is approximated by a Gaussian distribution.
    - The mean of this Gaussian is assumed to be the fitted value and its width by the diagonal elements of the covariance matrix.
    - All parameters are assumed to be unconstrained.